ibm-cloud-docs/cloud-object-storage/tutorials/static-website.md

 ## The Scenario
 {: #static-website-scenario}

-The scenario for this tutorial simplifies web development to its essentials in order to highlight the steps involved.
+The scenario for this tutorial simplifies web hosting to its essentials in order to highlight the steps involved.
 While not every configuration option will be covered in this tutorial, correctly completing this tutorial results in web-accessible content.

 ## Before you start
 {: #static-website-before-you-start}